ryankgress/TEK-2023-Lecture-Ryan/HTML/SBA/README.md

     - Signin/Register pages (no functionality)
     - Landing page to discover Inquizitive features
     - Profile page (will be updated with user info eventually)
+    - Button to show teams (functionality will be added and fixed w/ backend stuffs)

 Coming Soon:
     - List of Trivia based on location, date, etc.